arontaupe/aron.petau.net/_pages/cv.md

 {: .display}

 | I researched the possibilities of a decentralized electricity grid in remote regions of the Himalayas.
-I conducted field research, evaluation and product simulation. |
+I conducted field research, evaluation, and product simulation. |
 {: .display}

 |:- |-:|